-Within the North Coast - North Channel region, commercial fishing is undertaken through potting for brown crab and lobster, dredging for scallops and limited whitefish landing through by-catch.
-Commercial fishing plays an important role within the economies of the NI and RoI, with fish processing in NI accounting for an estimated turnover of £90 million (DAERA, 2020).
+Within the Co.
+Down - Co.
+Louth region, commercial fishing is undertaken through potting for Nephrops (prawns), brown crab and lobster, dredging for scallops and limited whitefish landing through by-catch.

+Commercial fishing plays an important role within the economies of NI and RoI, with fish processing in NI accounting for an estimated turnover of £90 million (DAERA, 2020).
 Over the past 10 years there has been a 39% increase in fish processing through micro-enterprises (Seafish, 2019).
-There is significant cross-border trade within the sea-food industry on the island of Ireland, with £26 million of seafood exports going from NI to the RoI (DAERA, 2021b).
+There is significant cross-border trade within the seafood industry on the island of Ireland, with £26 million of seafood exports going from NI to the RoI (DAERA, 2021b).
 With regards to imports, £31 million of seafood imports into NI come from the RoI (DAERA, 2021b).

-Across the RoI, the Irish commercial fishing industry is worth about €1.22 billion annually, with the industry employing around 16,000 people in fishing, processing, sales and marketing (Fishing Daily, 2019).
-Landings to Irish ports have been valued at €275 million in 2019 which was an increase of 15% on the previous years (Fishing Daily, 2019).
+Across the RoI, the Irish commercial fishing industry is worth about €1.22 billion annually, with the industry employing around 16,000 people in fishing, processing, sales, and marketing (Fishing Daily, 2019).
+Landings to Irish ports have been valued at €275 million in 2019, an increase of 15% on the previous years (Fishing Daily, 2019).